 By Q2 2019, Bureau Veritas had conducted 27 supplier audits in Indonesia, 15 scoring ‘Good’ and 12 scoring ‘Acceptable’.
 In Colombia, 20 suppliers attended a Supplier Code workshop in January, 9 suppliers were audited in February and in March, 260 vendors were sent refreshed communications about the Supplier Code, to maintain focus on compliance.

 In addition to the engagement with our key and ‘high risk’ suppliers, the Supplier Code was also communicated to medium size/ medium risk suppliers verbally, either by phone or at a face-to-face meeting.
 Small size/ small risk suppliers have been sent the Supplier Code by email.

-By the end of 2017, 97% of our suppliers have been informed about our Supplier Code and suppliers representing over 45% of our total spend have attended the one-day workshops.
+By the end of 2018, all of our suppliers had been informed about our Supplier Code and suppliers representing over 45% of our total spend had attended a one-day workshop.

 A review of Supplier Code adherences also forms an integral part of our routine reviews of supplier performance.
 We have reserved the right to audit our suppliers and partners, to the furthest extent permitted by law and any contract we have in place, to ensure compliance with the Supplier Code.

 If we become aware of any supplier company acting in contravention of the requirements in our Supplier Code, we reserve the right to demand corrective actions or ultimately to terminate the agreement.

 During 2019 and onwards, we will continue our engagement with our suppliers, providing support and guidance to ensure adherence with our Supplier Code.
 To this effect, we will continue to strengthen our processes and to continue raising awareness within our supply chain and to ensure our suppliers have the most effective measures in place.